 This protocol was created by a team led by Dr. Dale Bredesen, MD, Professor of Neurology at UCLA.
 He was frustrated by the failure of recent drug trials in Alzheimer’s Disease (AD).
-Dr. Bredesen has led new research to provide insight that explains the erosion of memory seen in AD.
+Dr. Bredesen has led new research that explains the erosion of memory seen in AD.
 According to Dr. Bredesen, Alzheimer’s disease is actually a protective response to inflammation, suboptimal levels of nutrients/molecules, and toxic exposures.
-He has developed new therapeutic approaches to treating this devastating condition by addressing the underlying causes of Alzheimer’s disease.
+He has developed a new personalized therapeutic approach to treating this devastating condition by addressing the underlying causes of Alzheimer’s disease.
 It’s the first real solution available as all previous AD drug trails have failed.
-The protocol provides hope for most of us as we age so perhaps we can prevent and/or survive AD living to an old age with great the best possible quality of life.
+The protocol provides hope for most of us to age gracefully with the best possible quality of life.
 It is not a cure, continued success is dependent upon lifelong maintenance of lifestyle modifications.
 A 2016 study presented the initial results of ten patients who were treated using the MEND protocol.
 In it’s earlier form The Bredesen Protocol was known as metabolic enhancement for neurodegeneration (MEND) and this is the term used in the linked study.
 You can read the study HERE.

-Did you know that 50 percent of all people who live to age 80 will get Alzheimer’s?
+Did you know that 50 percent of all people who live to age 80 will be diagnosed with Alzheimer’s?

 Tracey will work with your existing doctor as you implement The Bredesen Protocol™.
-Tracey will help you get any testing you need, read and assess test results from a nutritionist’s perspective and assist your healthcare team in her specialty areas: Nutrigenomics, Nutrition, Exercise and Mind/Body Medicine
+Tracey will help you get any testing you need, read and assess test results from a nutritionist’s perspective and assist your healthcare team in her specialty areas: Nutrigenomics, Nutrition, Exercise and Mind/Body Medicine.

 This is not required.
 Tracey is a licensed and qualified healthcare provider and can get started working with you and guiding your care.
 If a medical situation arises that is beyond Tracey’s scope of care then she will assist you with finding a medical doctor or refer you to your own physician and request collaboration on your behalf.

-5. Can Tracey work with me from distance telehealth?
+6. Can Tracey work with me from a distance via telehealth?

 Yes, Tracey can assist you with the health coaching aspects of the protocol using HIPPA compliant telemedicine.
 You can video chat with Tracey from the comfort of your home.
 Tracey can help you with exercise programs via video, meditation, mind/body work, recipes, meal planning, and answer your questions as just as a few ideas.

 Tracey usually works with clients with cognitive decline for at least a 12 week time period as it often takes at least that long to see results.
 Some clients need ongoing support.
 Tracey provides options for this based on your needs.
 Note that some clients notice changes in memory and function in as little as 4-12 days, but most will require 4-6 months.
 This depends on factors such as which subtype you have and how quickly we are able to get you started on implementing your individual plan.

 If you are committed to trying everything possible to reverse your cognitive decline, contact Tracey today.